Facilitating Attentive Speed Reading on Small Screen Wearable Devices

 Smart watches can enrich everyday interactions by providing both glanceable information and instant access to frequent tasks to a user.
 However, reading text messages on a 1.5 inch small screen is inherently challenging, especially when a user is having divided attention.
 We present SmartRSVP, an attentive speed reading system to facilitate text-reading on small-screen wearable devices.
 SmartRSVP leverages camera-based visual attention tracking and implicit physiological signal sensing to make text reading via Rapid Serial Visual Presentation (RSVP) more enjoyable and practical on smart watches.
 In an 18-participant study, we found that SmartRSVP achieved a significantly better performance than traditional RSVP reading method, and a similar reading performance as general reading method on smart watch.
 We also found that Smart RSVP can detect user’s different cognitive state (focus/multi-tasking) with high accuracy.

-- Guo, W., Wang, J., Towards Attentive Speed Reading on Small Screen Wearable Devices, Proceedings of ACM International Conference on Multimodal Interaction (ICMI 2018), Boulder, Colorado, October 16 – 20, 2018. ( to appear )
+- Guo, W., Wang, J., Towards Attentive Speed Reading on Small Screen Wearable Devices, Proceedings of ACM International Conference on Multimodal Interaction (ICMI 2018), Boulder, Colorado, October 16 – 20, 2018. ( pdf )

 - Guo, W., Wang, J., SmartRSVP : Facilitating Attentive Speed Reading on Small Screen Wearable Devices, Late-Breaking Work (poster) of ACM Conference on Human Factors in Computing Systems (CHI 2017), Denver, CO, May 6 – 11, 2017. ( pdf )